We had discussed about the limitations of the PDF report generation feature in

 Testing Action Cable

-Create a file called connection_test.rb
+Create a file called connection_test.rb, like this:

 The test case names should be pretty self-explanatory of what we are testing